mapillary/mapillary_tools/README.md

 ### Metadata

-To upload images to Mapillary, a minimum requirement of `GPS` and `capture time` of the images are needed.
+To upload images to Mapillary, image `GPS` and `capture time` are minimally required.
 More information [here](https://help.mapillary.com/hc/en-us/articles/115001717829-Geotagging-images).

 ### Videos
-One will need to first sample the videos into images (using `sample_video` advanced tool) before uploading to Mapillary.
+To upload videos to Mapillary, videos are required to be sampled into images and tagged with image `GPS` and `capture time`.
+More information [here](https://help.mapillary.com/hc/en-us/articles/115001485045-Video-uploads).

 ## Usage

-Upload tools can be used with the executable `mapillary_tools`, available in the PATH after installation.
+Upload tools can be used with the executable `mapillary_tools`.
+On Ubuntu and MacOSX the executable is available in the PATH after installation and can be used as is.
+On Windows, the interpreter program, in this case Python, needs to be specified, eg.

+	python mapillary_tools

+or in case python and its scripts are not in system environmental variables:

+	C:\python27-x64\python.exe C:\python27-x64\Scripts\mapillary_tools

 To see the available tools, use the following in the command line:

 ```
 mapillary_tools -h